YTLitePlus/YTLitePlus/README.md

 - YTNoCheckLocalNetwork: block the Local Network permission popup.

-9. **NOYTPremium:** remove YouTube Premium upsell alerts.

-10. **YTSpeed**: a toggleable tweak to add 2.25x, 2.5x, 2.75x, 3x, 3.25x, 3.5x, 3.75x, 4x & 5x playback speed options in the video player.
+7. **YTSpeed**: a toggleable tweak to add 2.25x, 2.5x, 2.75x, 3x, 3.25x, 3.5x, 3.75x, 4x & 5x playback speed options in the video player.

-11. **YTMiniplayerEnabler**: enable Miniplayer for all YouTube videos.
+8. **YTMiniplayerEnabler**: enable Miniplayer for all YouTube videos.

-12. **DontEatMyContent**: prevent the notch/Dynamic Island from munching on 2:1 video content in YouTube.
+9. **DontEatMyContent**: prevent the notch/Dynamic Island from munching on 2:1 video content in YouTube.

-13. **YTShortsProgress**: always enable progress bar and scrubbing in YouTube Shorts (iPhone only).

-14. **YTABConfig**: allow user to control over YouTube A/B testing flags.
+10. **YTABConfig**: allow user to control over YouTube A/B testing flags.

-15. **YouMute**: Mute/unmute videos in the YouTube Video Player directly.
+11. **YouMute**: Mute/unmute videos in the YouTube Video Player directly.

-16. **YTNoCommunityPosts**: this can disable all the Community Posts on the YouTube app.
+12. **YTNoCommunityPosts**: this can disable all the Community Posts on the YouTube app.

-17. **LowContrastMode**: makes the YouTube Interface Low Contrast as possible to make it easier on the eyes.
+13. **LowContrastMode**: makes the YouTube Interface Low Contrast as possible to make it easier on the eyes.

 any many more...
 </details>